National helplines, mental illness support, and urgent help for those who need support.

 There are many types of mental health issues, including; anxiety, depression, abuse and neglect; addictions; Alzheimer's disease; dementia; eating disorders; grief and loss; and stress and trauma.

 If you are struggling with your mental health, you can find support through your doctor, they will be able to explain the treatments available and support your wellbeing.
-Use the NHS - find GP services website to find your local doctor.
-You can also use the NHS website to find mental health support and mental health helplines.
+Find GP services on the NHS website to find your local doctor.
+You can also find mental health services for young people on the NHS website and mental health helplines on the NHS website.

 Additional information from NHS